Why are unplugged weddings a thing and should you have one?

 For many guests, taking photos is part of the fun of a wedding.
 For others, it’s a way to share the day with loved ones who couldn’t be there.

 Plus, some of my favourite images are photos of people taking photos.
-If I get the timing right, I can capture the excitement they’re feeling about the moment they’re capturing.
+If I nail the timing, I can capture how they feel about the moment they’re capturing.
 There’s something pretty special in that.

 So, which will you choose?
 Plugged or unplugged?